 The ships entered Manila Bay, at 8:00 A.M., on Thursday, November 20, and docked at Pier 7 later that morning.
 One thing that was different about their arrival was that instead of a band and a welcoming committee waiting at the pier to tell them to enjoy their stay in the Philippines and see as much of the island as they could, a party came aboard the ship – carrying guns – and told the soldiers, “Draw your firearms immediately; we’re under alert.
 We expect a war with Japan at any moment.
 Your destination is Fort Stotsenburg, Clark Field.”
 At 3:00 P.M., as the enlisted men left the ship, a Marine was checking off their names.
 When someone said his name, the Marine responded with, “Hello sucker.”
 Those who drove trucks drove them to the fort, while the maintenance section remained behind at the pier to unload the tanks.

-At the fort, the tankers were met by Gen. Edward P. King, who welcomed them and made sure that they had what they needed.
+At the fort, the tankers were met by Gen. Edward P. King Jr. who welcomed them and made sure that they had what they needed.
 He also was apologetic that there were no barracks for the tankers and that they had to live in tents.
 The fact was he had not learned of their arrival until days before they arrived.
-After making sure they had dinner – a stew thrown into their mess kits – before he went and had his own dinner.
-Ironically, November 20 was the day that the National Guardsmen had expected to be released from federal service.
+After making sure they had dinner – stew thrown into their mess kits – before he went and had his own dinner.
+Had they been slower getting off the ship, they would have had a turkey dinner.
+Ironically, November 20 was the day that the National Guardsmen had expected to be released from federal service when they were first inducted.

 The day started at 5:15 with reveille and anyone who washed near a faucet with running water was considered lucky.
 At 6:00 A.M. they ate breakfast followed by work – on their on the tanks and other equipment – from 7:00 A.M. to 11:30 A.M.
 Lunch was from 11:30 A.M. to 1:30 P.M. when the soldiers returned to work until 2:30 P.M.
 The shorter afternoon work period was based on the belief that it was too hot to work in the climate.
 The term “recreation in the motor pool,” which they borrowed from the 194th Tank Battalion, meant they actually worked until 4:30 in the afternoon.